-is based on toxicity reports from individual case studies.
-Mephedrone8 and methylone9 are perhaps the most widespread and best researched substances in this chemical family.
+Synthetic cathinones are either derived from or modelled after cathinone, the psychoactive component of khat (see plant-based substances, point 8).
+Toxicity- and dependence-studies are scarce for all these substances, except for mephedrone, and most of what we know so far is based upon toxicity reports from individual case studies.
+Mephedrone8 and methylone9 are perhaps the most widespread and best-researched substances in this chemical family.
 Emerging in the European market towards the mid-2000s, by 2010 they were identified as being the most common in this category, although now their popularity has declined (8).